 Thus says the Lord, your Redeemer, the Holy One of Israel: I am the Lord your God, who teaches you for your own good, who leads you in the way you should go.
 O that you had paid attention to my commandments!
 Then your prosperity would have been like a river, and your success like the waves of the sea; your offspring would have been like the sand, and your descendants like its grains; their name would never be cut off or destroyed from before me.

-If we are committed to loving, we will be quick to applaud and slow to judge.
-We will persevere through troubles and give everyone the necessary time and space to grow and to make his or her contribution.
-We will appreciate the help and contribution of others, all the more as we develop our own specialized talents.
+If we remain united in love, we will be long in patience and slow with judgment.
+We will persevere through all difficulties and give everyone the necessary time and space to grow and to make his contribution.
+We will feel a serious need for the help and contribution of others, all the more as we develop our own specialized talents.
 Only through others will we be truly balanced and integral in our values and attitude.